Noreen and Kenneth Murray Library

 - Accessible study rooms 1 and 2 on the first floor contain a range of assistive technology.
-If you are a student and wish to arrange access to these rooms please contact the Student Disability Service (details at end of leaflet).
-If you are a member of staff please contact Viki Galt (Disability Information Officer).
+If you are a student and wish to arrange access to these rooms please contact the Disability and Learning Support Service (details at end of leaflet).

 Furniture and study rooms

 If you are a student you may be eligible to use the accessible individual study rooms on the 1st Floor.
-To arrange this students should contact the Student Disability Service (details at end of leaflet).
-There are 6 adjustable height desks with 2 of these desks on levels 1, 2 and 3.
+To arrange this students should contact the Disability and Learning Support Service (details at end of leaflet).
+There are six adjustable height desks with 2 of these desks on levels 1, 2 and 3.
 There is also one standing height desk located on level 2.
 Staff will be happy to show you their location.